 (*An aggregate value refers to the total value of all the items stolen during the commission of a single crime or over a particular period of time in a theft operation.)

 At the lowest level, theft is classified as a petty offense.
 At its highest criminal level, you could be convicted of a Class 2 felony.

 For the most part, sentencing graduates steadily as the value of property stolen increases.
 That said, fines can jump significantly once you cross into felony territory — $100,000 in fines, max!
-Jail time increasing by years when stolen property exceeds a $5,000 value.
+Jail time increases by years when stolen property exceeds a $5,000 value.

 According to recent announcements in Colorado, low-level theft will not be an arrestable offense while the emergency order is in place.
-So then when does an offender reach the point of arrest amidst a pandemic?
+So then, when does an offender reach the point of arrest amidst a pandemic?

 Short Answer: When you commit a felony theft offense.

-If the value of items suspected to be stolen exceeds $2,000, the threshold has been met and you should expect the police will arrest you.
+If the value of items suspected to be stolen exceeds $2,000, the threshold has been met, and you should expect the police will arrest you.
 These new requirements are meant to help lower the population of people in jails around the state.

 A final note, these new (and temporary) changes don’t equal a free pass on theft crimes valued below $2,000.
 Those convicted of misdemeanor theft will still be required to attend classes and may be required to pay fines.
-However, until further notice, misdemeanor theft simply won’t involve a jail sentence unless other factors are present.
+However, until further notice, misdemeanor theft won’t involve a jail sentence unless other factors are present.

 About the Author: